joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 It was found that:

  - The clear text and the encoded password always have the same length
- - Same characters on the same position are encoded to the same character in the same position
+ - Same characters on the same position are encoded to the same character in the same position, this is independent of the other characters in the password
  - The encoding repeats after 8 characters, i.e. an "a" at position 1 is encoded in the same way as an "a" in position 9:

 |clear text|encoded|